 Adult psychiatry services provide comprehensive care for patients with psychiatric illness ages 18 and over.

 Our adult inpatient services accept patients admitted under the care of psychiatrists on either a voluntary or an involuntary basis.
 The Inpatient Unit is divided into three distinct neighborhoods and provide intensive nursing care and treatment for patients in severely disorganized, unsafe or agitated states, as well as routine nursing care for the treatment of acutely ill psychiatric patients.

-The Adult Partial Hospital and Intensive Outpatient Program offers daytime acute care services for adults in an outpatient setting with participants returning home at night.
+The Adult Partial Hospital and Intensive Outpatient Programs offers daytime acute care services for adults in an outpatient setting with participants returning home at night.
 Specialties include treatment for severe mood disorders, dual diagnosis, obsessive-compulsive disorders, post-partum mood disorders, thought disorders and trauma.

 Geriatric psychiatry services provide comprehensive care for adults 55 and older.
 Common services in the geriatric services program include evaluation and differential diagnosis of acute emotional and behavioral problems such as mood disorders, dementia psychosis and complex behavioral disturbances that may be associated with underlying medical illnesses.

 The Geriatric Medical Psychiatry Unit is an acute-care setting facility where geriatric patients are evaluated and stabilized.
 The team provides patients and families with education and treatment to ensure a smooth transition back to the community.
 The Geriatric Psychiatry Unit has expertise in Electroconvulsive therapy (ECT) and provides this service within both the inpatient and outpatient settings..